 The rule – or guideline, as we like to call it (because who really likes rules!?) – is easy to implement in a variety of ways.

 In using this rule for accessorizing, the objects can be similar in color, but different shapes or sizes, and even textures as well.
 You can group three different objects together to create interesting vignettes, or group stacks of books in threes or two large books and one small accessory – to add a bit more dimension.
 This rule is a great way to accessorize bookshelves to spatially cover larger areas – as seen below.

-Styling a bedside and accent table is a great way to experiment and play with the rule of threes.
+Styling an ottoman or coffee table is a great way to experiment and play with the rule of threes.
 Because this space is typically smaller, you can create a lot of variance with three different sized objects, colors or textures, like with the coffee table image below, showing a crystal, art piece and light fixture to create a beautifully designed nightstand.

 A great place to see the rule of threes is in the living room.
 A sofa will usually have two side chairs to balance the space, or three throw pillows, or a hanging art piece or mirror above the sofa to balance the various sizes happening all at once.